G.I. Joe: America's Movable Fighting Man: Basic figure

 The figure was loosely based on the artist's mannequins still available today; the basic figure had multiple points of articulation, previously not found in any children's toy.
 The advertising claimed "21 points of articulation", however, if one actually counts each individual pivot contact point, there are 19; head-to-neck, neck-to-torso, shoulder-to-torso (2), biceps-to-shoulder (2), elbow (2), wrist (2), torso-to-pelvis, hipball-to-pelvis (2), thigh-to-pelvis (2), knee (2) and ankle (2).

 The figure was held together by means of elastic, wire hooks and metal rivets.
 Pivot pins were made of a ribbed plastic, which was pressed into the adjacent limb section, allowing the limbs to rotate as well as hinge at pivot point.
 Even this specific method of attaching the appendages was patented as a "Connection For Use In Toy Figures" (patent # 3,475,042, October 28, 1969).
 The hip balls were made of a softer vinyl that allowed movement while retaining the surface friction required to maintain a pose.
-This level of attention to detail was costly to manufacture, and had caused product development no end of grief to devise, as simple as the end result seemed.
+This level of attention to detail was costly to manufacture, and had caused product development no end of grief to devise, as simple as the result seemed.
 The fact that so many still exist intact after more than forty years is a testament to the production quality that Hasbro demanded of its manufacturing plants.
 Cheap imitations of Hasbro's product did not bother with such detail, resulting in figures that lacked anything like the poseability and longevity of G.I.
 Joe.